knative/test-infra/ci/manual_release.md

 - `--release-gcr` Defines the GCR where the images will be stored.
 By default, this is `gcr.io/knative-nightly`.
 This flag is ignored if the release is not being published.
+- `--release-dir` Defines the directory where the manifests will be stored.
+It is mutually exclusive to `release-gcs`.
+If `--nopublish` is used, and `--release-dir` is not passed, the directory defaults to the repository root.
 - `--publish`, `--nopublish` Whether the generated images should be published to a GCR, and the generated manifests written to a GCS bucket or not.
 If yes, the `--release-gcs` and `--release-gcr` flags can be used to change the default